 We can mail it to you.
-But if you know in advance you can’t make it to the final class, and you already attended 7 or more classes, you can have a friend pick it up for you after the ceremony.
+But if you know in advance you can’t make it to the final class, and you are eligible for a certificate, you can have a friend pick it up for you after the ceremony.

 Do we need to wear a tuxedo/dress?

 Obviously you haven’t seen how we dress.
 No, you don’t need to wear any special clothes, we just try to focus on the content and to keep things very informal.
 But you might want to leave the T-shirts and tank tops at home for the graduation – we often take pictures.